Chemical Reactions: Balancing Equations and Reaction Types

-Start here if reactions still feel like disconnected tricks.
-This unit shows you how to read a reaction, balance it without changing the chemistry, and use patterns to predict products — building from the mole and setting up stoichiometry.
+Chemical reactions are about reading a reaction, balancing it without changing the chemistry, and using common patterns to predict products.
+It builds from the mole and sets up stoichiometry.

 What you'll learn